ibm-cloud-docs/loadbalancer-service/monitoring-metrics.md

 | 1 week    | 12 hours | 12 |
 | 2 weeks  | 24 hours | 12 |

-## How to enable Metrics Monitoring
+## How to enable metrics monitoring
 {: #how-to-enable-metrics-monitoring}

 In order to retrieve monitoring metrics you must link your SoftLayer account with your IBM© Cloud account.
 Refer to [this topic](/docs/account?topic=account-unifyingaccounts#link_accounts) for more information.